PT boat: Findings

-The Board also had the following opinion on structural sufficiency: "During the first series of tests (21–24 July) the Huckins design (PT-69), the Philadelphia design (PT-8) and the Higgins design (PT-6) completed the open sea endurance run without structural damage.
+The board also had the following opinion on structural sufficiency: "During the first series of tests (21–24 July) the Huckins design (PT-69), the Philadelphia design (PT-8) and the Higgins design (PT-6) completed the open sea endurance run without structural damage.
 The Higgins 70' (British) boat did not complete this run because of engine trouble.
 The Higgins 76' (PT-70) and boats of the Elco 77' (PT-20 Class) developed structural failures even under moderate weather conditions prevailing.
 In the interval between the first and second test periods the PT-70 was repaired and an effort made to eliminate the causes of the structural failures.
 However, during the second endurance run, which was made in a very rough sea for this size boat, structural failures again occurred in PT-70.
 PT-69 and PT-21 experienced structural failures during the second run though these were much more localized as compared with those found on PT-70.
 The Board is of the opinion that certain changes in design are required to enable PT-69 and boats of the PT-20 Class to carry safely their military loads in rough weather."

-Analysis of the "Plywood Derby" findings

-The Board results provided very important benchmarks in the infancy of PT boat development.
+The board results provided very important benchmarks in the infancy of PT boat development.
 This type of craft presented design challenges that were still issues decades after, but there are some significant conclusions from the above recommendations and their order of merit.
 Those are: